 Hashimoto’s, ADHD, and functional medicine

-With autoimmune diseases such as Hashimoto’s and neurological disorders such as ADHD, we always seek to support the brain and the underlying causes as much as possible.
+With autoimmune diseases such as Hashimoto’s and neurological disorders such as Attention Deficit and Hyperactivity Disorder, we always seek to support the brain and the underlying causes as much as possible.
 This can mean looking at foods that are inflammatory to the brain and the immune system (gluten is a primary one) and the role of gut health, another known link to brain health and immune function.
 With Hashimoto’s, immune function must be addressed so symptoms can be managed.

-For more advice on ADHD and Hashimoto’s hypothyroidism, please contact our team.
+For more advice on ADHD and Hashimoto’s hypothyroidism, please get in touch with our team.
 There are amazing natural supplements to help ease the symptoms and improve overall quality of life!